SamuelNaiwo/2tier_architecture_deployment_aws/README.md

 13. Run the command `sudo apt install nginx -y` to install nginx.

+14. Run the command `sudo systemctl status nginx` to make sure nginx is active and running.

 14. Open another terminal and change directory into `.ssh` folder where your pem file is stored.

 15. Run the command below to secure copy your app folder onto your instance.